robotology/whole-body-controllers/library/README.md

 ## matlab-gui

-A static GUI for starting/closing the Simulink models without the need of opening them.
+A static GUI for starting/closing the Simulink models without the need of opening the Simulink default GUI.

 ## simulink-library